Canon T2i vs YI M1

 It is notable that the T2i has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
+Both the T2i and the M1 have been discontinued, but can regularly be found used on ebay.
+The T2i was replaced by the Canon T3i, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So how do things add up?
 Is there a clear favorite between the Canon T2i and the YI M1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.